manufactured/macOS-utilities-Dark-Mode-Toggle-shortcut/README.md

 **Solved**: Apple had thought of this, and released a *new Automator action* to control display modes, and now we can change modes in various ways. (from Spotlight, from the dock, from the desktop, from the Toolbar, by service, by key command, etc.).

 ### This repo: Dark Mode toggle app x2 based on iOS Dark Mode icon.
-App+Icon: iOS Dark Mode (I recreated in Pixelmator).
+App+Icon: iOS Dark Mode icon (from iOS Control Center; recreated in Pixelmator).
 <img alt="Dark Mode Toggle icon image" src="3-All-the-Icons/2-variations-and-PNG-of-icons-I-use/iOS_DM_icon_main_RECREATED_transparentOUT.png" width="60" align="left">
 <br/><br/>
 <br/>Icon: iOS: Dark Mode for Finder window Toolbar (in default "button" style)